 Welcome to the new look South African Genealogy website.
 The site has been online for 11 years now, which is pretty long in the tooth for any website, especially without any major changes.
 And it really showed.
 So I took a long hard look at the appearance, the navigation and the...Read More

 On the evening of August 30th 1881 the Royal Mail Ship Teuton was steaming at a steady 12 knots off the Cape south coast en route to Algoa Bay in South Africa.
 Since her departure from Table Bay at 10am that morning, conditions had been most favourable and many passengers had...Read More

 I cried on my first day of school.
 My Sub A teacher at Aliwal Road Primary School (ARPS), Mrs Blomerus took me by the hand and led me to the Sub A classroom where she sat me down, gave me a little wooden board and big dollop of green clay and in her kindly voice soothed away my...Read More

 Celebrating 11 years online

-South African Genealogy receives hundreds of emails a week, some of which require multiple backwards and forwards emailing just to establish what kind of help is required.
-Typically the emails fall into 3 categories: research, purchases and the offering of information (oh – and tons of spam but that doesn’t count).
+South African Genealogy was established in 2004 with the aim of helping fellow researchers to find their ancestors in South Africa.
+It seems to have worked very well as I receive hundreds of emails a week, some of which require multiple backwards and forwards emailing just to establish what kind of help is required.
 So please read on to get an idea of how to formulate your query.